What are the other Names for this Condition? (Also known as/Synonyms)

 - Esophageal dysfunction: Acid reflux and less motility in the esophagus

-- Telangiectasias: Red marks on the skin due to dilation of the capillaries
+- Telangiectasias: Red capillary dilation on the skin of the face and chest

 - There is currently no cure for Limited Systemic Scleroderma, but medications, therapy, and surgery may be used to control symptoms and prevent complications.
 The treatment measures are dependent upon the tissues or organs affected